The Liberties, Dublin: 17th and 18th centuries

-In the late 17th century development started in order to house the weavers who were moving into the area.
+In the late 17th century, development started in order to house the weavers who were moving into the area.
 Woollen manufacture was set up by settlers from England, while many Huguenots took up silk weaving, using skills they had acquired in their home country, France.
 They constructed their own traditional style of house, Dutch Billies, with gables that faced the street.
 Thousands of weavers became employed in the Coombe, Pimlico, Spitalfields and Weavers' Square.

 However, English woollen manufacturers felt threatened by the Irish industry, and heavy duties were imposed on Irish wool exports.
 The Navigation Act was passed to prevent the Irish from exporting to the whole colonial market, then in 1699 the English government passed the Wool Act which prevented export to any country whatsoever, which effectively put an end to the industry in the Liberties.

 A weavers' hall was built by the Weavers' Guild in the Lower Coombe in 1682.
 In 1745 a new hall was provided, financed by the Huguenot, David Digges La Touche.
 In 1750 the Guild erected a statue of George II on the front of their hall "as a mark of their sincere loyalty".
 The hall was demolished in 1965.

 In the eighteenth century a revival took place, based on importation of Spanish wool, helped from 1775 by the Royal Dublin Society, but the events of 1798 and 1803, in which many weavers in the Liberties took part, and the economic decline that set in after the Act of Union, prevented any further growth in this industry in the Liberties.

 Similarly, the successful growth of the silk and poplin industries, which was supported by the Royal Dublin Society in the second half of the 18th century, was hindered by an act passed by the Irish government in 1786, which prevented the society from supporting any house where Irish silk goods were sold.
 When war was declared against France under Napoleon and raw materials were difficult to obtain, the silk weavers suffered greatly.
 The final blow came in the 1820s when the British government did away with the tariffs imposed upon imported silk products.

-From this time on, the fate of the Liberties was sealed and most of the once-prosperous houses became poverty-stricken tenements housing the unemployed and destitute.
+From this time on, many of the once-prosperous houses in the Liberties became poverty-stricken tenements housing the unemployed and destitute.